srikar544/pythonhotel/README.md

 -> Prevents cancelling past or ongoing bookings.
 -> Cancels the booking and stays on the same page.

+## HTML and its Functionalities

+**base.html**

+if user doesn't login

+Hotel Booking
+Hotels
+Register
+Login

+if user login

+Hotel Booking
+Hotels
+Home
+My Bookings
+Logout

+**index.html**

+it loads the middles section along with base.html

+**login.html**

+It loads the Login Page and handles the submit button functionality form.addEventListener("submit", async function (e) {}
+gets the email and password fetch api/login call and handles the if and else condition according to correct username and password

+**register.html**

+It loads the registration Page and handles the submit button functionality form.addEventListener("submit", async function (e) {}
+gets the email and password fetch api/register call and handles the if and else condition according to given username and password validity

 ## Future Enhancements

 * Admin dashboard for hotel management